discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <Skill name="chillingisolation" />, <Skill name="shacklingwave" /> and <Skill name="deathstrike" />.
 Once phased, SAK to the anomaly and finish it with some staff auto.

 <InformationBlock title="Tips">
-- Do not move your character after starting the boss, you will be teleported in the middle of the hitbox on a `1x1` pixel causing you to negate Arkk fear attack.
+- Do not move your character after starting the boss, you will be teleported in the center of the hitbox on a `1x1` pixel causing you to negate Arkk fear attack.

 </InformationBlock>
 </CMInformation>